 Literature comes alive in the land of its origin

-During fall semester of even-numbered years, Westmont students explore the terrain where British and Irish literature was written.
-Although the name is England Semester, the program reaches beyond England to Northern Ireland, and the Republic of Ireland.
+Discover the terrain where British and Irish literature was written.
+And, though the name is England Semester, be ready to explore beyond England to Northern Ireland, and the Republic of Ireland.
 England Semester brings together a community of Westmont students enlivened by new experiences, passionate about language and literature, and eager to broaden their cultural horizons.
 Learning on England Semester takes place in the context of pilgrimage—a journey to sites of literary and historical significance that shaped writers of British and Irish poetry, prose, and drama.
 And on England Semester, you also will be shaped—by an experiential learning environment that embraces the whole person.
 Come expecting your relationships to be transformed: your relationships with your friends, with the written word, and with the Word made flesh.
 Come expecting to know and be known anew.

-The 2020 program begins with a week of orientation in London and weekend on the grounds of the beautiful Canterbury Cathedral.
-We dive into the literature and culture in earnest when we journey to England’s Lake District, for two weeks in the home of some of the English literature’s best remembered names–William Wordsworth, Samuel Taylor Coleridge, Beatrix Potter, and John Ruskin.
-After a short stay in Dublin, we head to the countryside outside Rostrevor, Northern Ireland, a place beloved of hundreds of Westmont students who have journeyed there before.
-After a weekend in Galway, in the West of Ireland, and several days of independent travel, we reconvene in the cathedral city of Salsbury, England.
-Then it’s back for a second stay in Rostrevor before we close out the semester with several weeks in London, digging deeply into this city that has always been at the heart of Britain’s literary culture.
+We begin with a week of orientation in London.
+We dive into the literature and culture in earnest when we journey to England’s Lake District, home of some of the English literature’s best remembered names–William Wordsworth, Samuel Taylor Coleridge, Beatrix Potter, and John Ruskin.
+Then we head to Salisbury, for an extended stay living and learning on the grounds of England's tallest Gothic cathedral.
+After a short stay in Dublin, we settle into our cottages in the countryside outside Rostrevor, Northern Ireland, a place beloved of hundreds of Westmont students who have journeyed there before.
+We close out the semester with several weeks in London, digging deeply into this city that has always been at the heart of Britain’s literary culture.